joshermar/terraform-aws/README.md

 # Complete Terraform deployment of EC2 along with VPC

 ## Instructions

+This assumes you have the basic knowledge to set up AWS access keys through IAM, as well as set local environment variables and create ssh keys.

 1. Open terraform-aws and locate resource "aws_key_pair".
 You must define the `public_key` variable with the key you want to use.
 2. Run `terraform init`
 3. Optionally, run `terraform plan` to view changes before applying